Exploration by Optimization with Hybrid Regularizers: Logarithmic Regret with Adversarial Robustness in Partial Monitoring: Introduction

-\begin{sloppypar} For the adversarial environments, many algorithms have been developed to achieve the aforementioned minimax regrets and most of the algorithms are based on \emph{follow-the-regularized-leader} (FTRL) \citep{Piccolboni01FeedExp3, CesaBianchi06regret, lattimore20exploration}.
+For the adversarial environments, many algorithms have been developed to achieve the aforementioned minimax regrets and most of the algorithms are based on \emph{follow-the-regularized-leader} (FTRL) \citep{Piccolboni01FeedExp3, CesaBianchi06regret, lattimore20exploration}.
 In particular, \citet{lattimore20exploration} propose a strong approach called \emph{exploration by optimization} (ExO).
-They prove that FTRL with the (negative) Shannon entropy (corresponding to the well-known Exp3 algorithm by~\citealt{freund97decision, auer2002nonstochastic}) combined with ExO achieves regret bounds of $O(k^{3/2} m \sqrt{T \log k})$ for (non-degenerate) locally observable games and $O((c_{\calG} T)^{2/3} (\log k)^{1/3})$ for globally observable games.
+They prove that FTRL with the (negative) Shannon entropy (corresponding to the well-known Exp3 algorithm by~\citealt{freund97decision, auer2002nonstochastic}) combined with ExO achieves regret bounds of~$O(k^{3/2} m \sqrt{T \log k})$ for (non-degenerate) locally observable games and $O((c_{\calG} T)^{2/3} (\log k)^{1/3})$ for globally observable games.
 Here, $m \leq \min\{|\Sigma|, d\}$ is the maximum number of distinct observations per action and $c_{\mathcal{G}}$ is a game-dependent constant defined in Section~\ref{sec:global}.
-In the stochastic environments, there are also several algorithms; Starting from~\citet{bartok12CBP}, they include algorithms with optimal $O(\log T)$ regret upper bounds~\citep{Komiyama15PMDEMD, Tsuchiya20analysis}. \end{sloppypar}
+In the stochastic environments, there are also several algorithms; Starting from~\citet{bartok12CBP}, they include algorithms with optimal $O(\log T)$ regret upper bounds~\citep{Komiyama15PMDEMD, Tsuchiya20analysis}.

 Although there are many algorithms for stochastic and adversarial environments, it is often the case in real-world problems that the underlying environment is unknown.
 Hence, algorithms that achieve optimality in both stochastic and adversarial environments without knowing the underlying environment are desired.
-Such algorithms are called \emph{best-of-both-worlds} (BOBW) algorithms~\citep{bubeck2012best}, which have been widely investigated in recent years in a variety of online decision-making problems, \eg~in \citet{gaillard2014second, wei2018more, zimmert2021tsallis}.
-BOBW algorithms based on FTRL perform well also in the corrupted stochastic environment, an intermediate environment between stochastic and adversarial environments.
+Such algorithms are called \emph{best-of-both-worlds} (BOBW) algorithms~\citep{bubeck2012best}, which have been widely investigated in recent years in a variety of online decision-making problems,~\eg~in \citet{gaillard2014second, wei2018more, zimmert2021tsallis}.
+BOBW algorithms based on FTRL perform well also in stochastic environments with adversarial corruptions, an intermediate regime between stochastic and adversarial environments.
 Extending the BOBW guarantee to this environment is standard and detailed in Appendix~\ref{sec:corrupted_env}.